Advantages of Organic Farming

 Advantages and Benefits of Becoming an Organic Producer

-According to The U.S. Bureau of Labor Statistics (BLS) conventional farming is a career choice on the decline.
-However, organic farming is a whole other deal.
-BLS notes that smaller farming market niches are not on the decline, but experiencing more success and profits as time goes on.
+According to The U.S. Bureau of Labor Statistics (BLS), conventional farming is on the decline.
+However, BLS notes that smaller farming market niches are experiencing more success and profits.
 The BLS Farming Outlook Guide notes:

-"Many [farmers] are finding opportunities in horticulture and organic food production, which are among the fastest growing segments of agriculture."
+"Many [farmers] are finding opportunities in organic food production."

-An added perk of becoming an organic farmer is that you'll grow an awesome skill set.
-Then, if organic farming doesn't pan out as you thought, or you're unable to withstand the physical stress of farming, the knowledge you gain while growing organically may be able to translate into other organic agriculture career opportunities such as teaching, training, farm management, certifying and more.
+An added perk of becoming an organic farmer is that you'll develop a skill set that can be used if it turns out organic food production isn't for you.
+These skills translate into other organic agriculture career opportunities, such as teaching, training, farm management, certifying agent, and more.

 Lower Initial Investment